-Programming drums can be a lot of fun, whether your using a hardware drum machine, a virtual instrument or a sampler.
-For high quality sounds visit our pals over at Drum Samples for some free downloads.
+Programming drums can be a lot of fun, whether you’re using a hardware drum machine, a virtual instrument or a sampler.
+Learn how to program drums for realism and your beats will instantly sound more realistic.

 If you’re making electronic music that uses hip hop drum loops or house drum loops you’ll find it’s pretty easy to get cool sounding results.

 If however, your goal is to make your drum sequences sound like a live drummer, there are some tricks you need to learn to make it sound more realistic.
-Of course there is no substitute for the real thing, sequenced drums will never be able to completely replicate the tone and humanization of a talented drummer but it can get pretty close.
-The real trick to programing realistic sounding drum grooves is understanding the physical limitations of a real drummer.
+Of course there is no substitute for the real thing, sequenced drums will never be able to completely replicate the tone and humanization of a talented drummer, but it can get pretty close.
+The real trick for how to program drums is understanding the physical limitations of a real drummer.

 Download the Ableton Drum Kit and Drum Sequence